 The quality of teaching on the course is very good with some particularly excellent lecturers and there’s a lot of support available within the course.

 Get career ready with a work placement and leave as a confident professional in your field.
 You can apply to spend 9 to 12 months working in any organisation in the world, and receive University support from our dedicated team to secure your dream placement.
 Work placements take place between stages 2 and 3.

 You'll gain first-hand experience of working in the sector, putting your learning into practice and developing your professional expertise.

-It will extend your degree by a year and is subject to availability.
+If you choose to take a work placement, it will extend your degree by a year.
+Placements are subject to availability.

 Facilities and environment

 - labs for design-make-test projects: making and testing machines and structures

 - strengths (testing) labs with machines up to 500kN and access to machines up to 8MN